ashwanth1109/DevSync/README.md

 - Auto create branch from github?
 Or CLI tool to run create
 - Auto capture and write command outputs somewhere
 - Update feasibility study failure point
+- Start developing feature, while changes are deployed and run on DevSpaces
+- If some issue, then fix it on the cloud IDE itself, without having to stash changes anywhere

 ## Brainstorming